-Over 13 million Syrians need urgent assistance
+Over 14 million Syrians need urgent assistance

 Lives disrupted by violence

-The war has taken a disproportionate toll on children.
-An estimated six million children have been affected by the war.
-They are trying to survive under life-threatening conditions.
-Family homes have been destroyed; a growing number are living on the streets and have to find a way of getting food and clean water.
+The war has taken a disproportionate toll on children.They are trying to survive under life-threatening conditions.
+Family homes have been destroyed; a growing number are displaced and have to find a way of finding food and clean water.